axeldotf/EuroLeagueScouting/README.md

 We thank [Hackastat](https://www.hackastat.eu) for providing data and
 [EuroLeague](https://www.euroleaguebasketball.net) for the context that inspired this project.

+> ⚠️ **Disclaimer**: This project was developed exclusively for educational and academic purposes.
+> It is not intended for commercial use or professional scouting.

 ---

 ## 📊 Project Snapshot